 Technology-specific pricing would require perfect knowledge of repartition of MVARh provided between all assets behind each connection point.
-However, given that provision of the MVAR service is required at a connection point levelthe interface with the Elia grid, it is possible that different units with different technologies and different costs provide requested MVARh.
-This is especially the case for grid assets situated in lower voltages, and even more for assets connected to public distribution systems or CDS'sor private distribution grids.
+However, given that provision of the MVAR service is required at the interface with the Elia grid, it is possible that different units with different technologies and different costs provide requested MVARh.
+This is especially the case for grid assets situated in lower voltages, and even more for assets connected to public distribution systems or CDS's.
 Assets such as capacitor banks or smaller storage units could for example provide the MVAR service with possibly lower costs that should be evaluated in case of a technology-oriented remuneration.